justin-tt/html-defects/readme.md

 ## Implementing the rule class
 Let's create our rule class to implement the logic behind this rule.

-We need to implement the checkRule method, which gives us access to the input and options (see sections above).
+We need to implement the checkRule method, which gives us access to the input HTML and options (see sections above).
 We also need to return an output string that lets us know the outcome of the rule after checking.

+Implementation details:
-Loop over each of the variations in the array, and count the number of each element and its opening/closing tags using the Array.prototype.filter method.
+Loop over each of the option variations in the array.
+For each option's specified element, count the number of opening/closing tags for each element by filtering the input elements and getting the filtered input's length.

 Add output text to show if the tag counts match or mismatch.